ur4ckh/CheatDevicePS2-wiki/Value-Mapped-Codes.md

 A value map is defined by a name enclosed by brackets followed by value-key pairs separated by a `=`, `-` or `:` character.
 Values are in hexidecimal and can be either 2, 4, or 8 characters in length.
 A game can define up to 16 value maps that can be referenced by any of the game's code lines that appear after the map has been defined.

 A code line can reference a value map by using a `$` character followed by the value map's name.
 The reference can appear in place of the usual value digits that would follow a code's address (i.e. `20000000 $MapName`), and can optionally be preceded by 2, 4, or 6 digits to be combined with mapped value.
-Regardless of if the preceding digits are specified or not, the mapped value will always be used in place the lower bits of the code value.
+Regardless of if the preceding digits are specified or not, the mapped value will always be used in place of the lower bits of the code value.

 ## Example